hitesh1157/hitesh1157.github.io/_posts/2019-08-19-gsoc-2019-work-product.md

 	* Page for list of incidents reported by the user
 	* Updated firestore rules

+### Potential New Features
+Below are some new features that CrowdAlert should have, grouped according to their prospective difficulties:

+**Easy:**
+* Add support for image upload from the view incidents page
+* Remove WSGI dependency from Django backend
+* Fallback to HTTP request if WebSocket is disconnected

+**Medium:**
+* Use Mapbox.
+Mapbox gives a free tier to work with unlike Google Maps.
+There are going to be several updates in the application:
+	* Map component in the frontend
+	* Feed
+	* Reverse Geocoding endpoint
+	* Events by location endpoint

+	Use the `react-mapbox-gl` npm package developed by Uber for this purpose.
+See [this](https://gitlab.com/aossie/CrowdAlert-Web/issues/27) issue.

+**Hard:**
+* Use tf-serving for spam classifier
+* Add a news aggregator to get latest news on reported incidents from various sources and display as a side column in Feed

 ### Conclusion
 In conclusion, I would like to thank Joydeep Mukherjee, Siddartha Padhi, Thuvarakan Tharmarajasingam and Bruno Woltzenlogel Paleo for being so nice and helpful.
 I have learnt a lot in the past 3 months and it has been a great experience to be a part of this wonderful community.